victorporof/Tilt/README.md

 Also, you can append the `minify` parameter to minify the sources.
 The compiled files are in the [bin](https://github.com/victorporof/Tilt/tree/master/bin) folder.
 If the extension was also built, inside [build](https://github.com/victorporof/Tilt/tree/master/bin/build) you can find the unpacked [Tilt.xpi](https://github.com/victorporof/Tilt/raw/master/bin/Tilt.xpi) archive.

 To install the extension automatically in Firefox with the `make install` or `./build` command, first edit the [makefile](https://github.com/victorporof/Tilt/blob/master/src/Makefile) and change the `profile_dir` to match your profile in Firefox.
 If you don't do this, installation will fail.
 Additionally, you may need to have the `tilt@mozilla.com` folder created in the extension profile directory, depending on the OS and Firefox version.
-After this quick setup, run any of these commands from the terminal to install the extension:
+After this quick setup, run any of these commands to install the extension:

     export OSTYPE; make install;